GenderMagProject/dc/README.md

   * Reference a single “prominent” facet to describe how the fix helps that type of user.
 Also, include how it doesn’t hinder a persona with the opposite end of the spectrum facet. (i.e., help risk aversion but doesn’t hurt risk tolerant) (**present tense**)
   * Use wording that applies to the fix (e.g., Better organization also helps users with:) and list the facets that were implicated with the problem column
   * Add a validation (e.g., user study) or a location where the changes were made (e.g., OSU curriculum proposal form) (**past tense**)

-## Deploying Changes to Live Site
-* Commit and push your changes to origin.
-* On _guille_, copy your changes from gendermag\dcdev to gendermag\dc